-Graco Extended Warranty for Reactor® 2 Components
+Graco Extended Warranty

 Graco warrants all equipment referenced in this document which is manufactured by Graco and bearing its name to be free from defects in material and workmanship on the date of sale to the original purchaser for use.
-With the exception of any special, extended, or limited warranty published by Graco, Graco will, for a period of twelve months from the date of sale, repair or replace any part of the equipment determined by Graco to be defective.
+Graco will, for a period as defined in the table below from the date of sale, repair or replace any part of the equipment determined by Graco to be defective.
 This warranty applies only when the equipment is installed, operated and maintained in accordance with Graco's written recommendations.